Why did you join SCBW in 1985?

 What is your favorite SCBWI memory?

-What do you consider your most important contributions to SCBWI New England?
+What do you consider your most important contribution to SCBWI New England?